+Now by applying the fixed pre-defined values in both the Equations~\ref{dmtu_grap}, \ref{PMTU_Total} \& \ref{d-p} by varying percentage of packet drop by nodes we get a spectrum of lines moving upwards, downwards and straight as shown in Figure~9a \& Figure~9b.

-The Figure~\ref{fig:delaymin} is designed at minimum value of \(\sum_{i=1}^{\ a } [n_i]\) which means the packets drop starts from first node and consecutively till value of \textit{ 'a'}.In this analysis we see at minimum value of \(\sum_{i=1}^{\ a } [n_i]\) the time delay for the DMTU algorithm is lower than the PMTUD algorithm.
+The Figure~\ref{fig:delaymin} is derived at minimum value of \(\sum_{i=1}^{\ a } [n_i]\) , which means the packet drop starts from first node and consecutively till value of \textit{ 'a'} which is the last position of the node dropping the packet.
+In this analysis we see at minimum value of \(\sum_{i=1}^{\ a } [n_i]\) the time delay for the DMTU algorithm is lower than the PMTUD algorithm.
 The green line passing closer to the x-axis represents total time delay in DMTU algorithm, while the red lines going in upper directions shows the percentage of nodes dropping packets in different iterations in PMTUD algorithm and blue-line going downward direction along x-axis represents the amount of time delay saved by DMTU algorithm.

-The Figure~\ref{fig:delaymax} is drawn at maximum value of \(\sum_{i=1}^{\ a } [n_i]\) which means the packets drops by nodes end at last node and consecutively starts from \textit{x-a} value, which represents the highest value of \(\sum_{i=1}^{\ a } [n_i]\) for nodes that drop packet.
+The Figure~\ref{fig:delaymax} is drawn at maximum value of \(\sum_{i=1}^{\ a } [n_i]\), i.e. at \(a = n\), which means the packet drops consecutively till the nth node in the path and starts from \textit{x-a} value, which represents the highest value of \(\sum_{i=1}^{\ a } [n_i]\) for nodes that drop packet.
 This analysis shows that the DMTU algorithm is effective for routes passing large number of nodes with greater probability of packet loss than using PMTUD.